lucques/conjin/src/modules-shared/template-bootstrapped/README.md

 1. **Stack**: A container with the `.stack` class denotes a container with multiple slices.
 2. **Slice**: A slice has `margin-top` and `margin-bottom`, how much varies.

-When slices are stacked upon each other, this works very fine as margins are merged, except for the first and last element of the stack By CSS rules, a `.stack` container eliminates the `margin-top` of the first and `margin-bottom` of the last slices.
+When slices are stacked upon each other, this works very fine as margins are merged, except for the first and last element of the stack.
+Any `.stack` container eliminates the `margin-top` of the first and `margin-bottom` of the last slice.
 Sometimes the *visually* first / last element is not the *structurally* (DOM-wise) first / last element.
 In that case, manually use `first-child` or `last-child` classes.
 Some containers are made a `.stack` class by default, others can be explicitly made a stack by assigning the `.stack` class

 - Stacks:
     - `<section>`, `.card-body`, `.list-group-item`, `<td>`, `.col`, ...
+        - See [scss/partials/_common.scss](scss/partials/_common.scss) for the full list
-    - Items of `.d-grid` and `.d-flex` containers... are stacks.
+    - The direct children of `.d-grid` and `.d-flex` containers
         - Use `display:grid` and `display:flex` if you don't need the stack behavior.
     - Any element can be made a stack by using the `.stack` class